-You should be aiming for less than 60kg roof load if you want to build a capable rig with this style of set up.
-Yes, the Jimny can handle more and many owners do ride with 70kg+ but I can’t recommend it.
-Even running my own lightweight setup you will feel it off road, if you’re doing what the Jimny was made for.
-If you want to load it up with a ton of gear, roof tents, metal bumpers, recovery gear, fridges, sliders, drawers, the list goes on.
-This is not the car for you.
+You should be aiming for less than 60kg roof load (that includes the rack or load bars).
+You will see some Jimny owners with 70kg+ but I can’t recommend it.
+Even running my own lightweight setup you will feel it.
+If you want to load it up with a ton of gear, roof tents, metal bumpers, recovery gear, fridges, sliders, drawers, etc, this is not the car for you.

 Recently I increased my roof load to 57kg since upgrading to the Darche Eclipse 180 Rear awning.
 My goal is to modify my roof tent in 2021 to reduce the weight.
 The target is -7kg, bringing my total roof load to 50kg.

 I’ll post how I did it if I succeed and I’ll release a full breakdown of the mods, equipment, total payload and prices of the optimised set up.
 A weight nerds dream.